 Review tardies, absenteeism, expulsion and suspension data.

-The table displays the suspension and expulsion rates at the school in the district, and throughout the state.
+The table displays the suspension and expulsion rates at the school from 2015 through 2018, in the district, and throughout the state.
 Expulsions occur only when required by law or when all other alternatives are exhausted.